 - Index funds

 Index funds also have an advantage in the way they can reinvest the dividends paid by the stocks they hold.
-ETFs have to accumulate the cash over the course of the quarter while index funds can simply reinvest immediately.
-Finally, there are some minor differences in the way capital gains are taxed for each.
+ETFs have to accumulate cash over the course of the quarter, whereas index funds can simply reinvest immediately.
+There are also minor differences in the way capital gains are taxed for each.